smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 *  NULL is not distinct from NULL
 *  NULL is distinct from "Apple".

-The following examples show that set operators treat NULL markers differently than the join syntax.
+The following examples show that set operators treat NULL markers differently from the join syntax.

 --------------------------------------------------------
 **UNION**